SasView/sasview.github.io/download.md

 - [Current release version of SasView 4.x](https://github.com/SasView/sasview/releases/tag/v4.2.2 "SasView download")

 **Previous versions:**

+_(Note: Version 4.2.0 was the last version to be built for 32-bit operating systems)_

 - [All versions from v3.0](https://github.com/SasView/sasview/tags "SasView download") (click on the version number for more information)
 - To download versions of SasView before v2.2 please go to the old [SansView](http://danse.chem.utk.edu/sansview.html#downloads) website